-The above presented test results scientifically demonstrate that the Nomoline sample line's performance can be expected to exceed that of its leading competitors in three key areas: continuous, reliable performance when used in high-humidity breathing circuits; providing extended service that minimises the need for frequent sample line replacements, even in the presence of significant quantities of aspired water or patient secretions; and providing accurate performance at higher breath rates, a tangible advantage when used in neonatal applications.
+The above presented tests results scientifically and unambiguously demonstrate that the Nomoline sample line's performance can be expected to exceed that of its leading competitors in three key areas: continuous, reliable, performance when used in high humidity breathing circuits; provide extended service, minimizing the need for frequent sample line replacements, even in the presence of significant quantities of aspired water or patient secretions; and provide more accurate performance at higher breath rates, a tangible advantage when used in neonatal applications.

-Figure 9 demonstrates the water removal properties of the NOMO polymer cover as water vapor escapes from the sample line and is not trapped within to condense as it would with either the LoFlo or the Microstream sample lines.
+To review the above results in detail, Figure 7 demonstrates the water removal properties of the NOMO polymer cover as water vapor escapes from the sample line and is not trapped within to condense as it would with either the LoFlo or the Microstream sample lines.
 Under extreme humidity conditions, approaching rain-out, the Nomoline provides a minimum of ten hours of water removal protection.

-A second line of defense takes over when sustained high-humidity conditions occur, especially during a cool ambient environment, or when aspired water is "sucked" into the sample line.
+A second line of defense takes over when sustained highhumidity conditions occur, especially during a cool ambient environment, or when aspired water is "sucked" into the sample line.
 The backup defense mechanism is the hydrophobic filter which blocks the water from entering the sensor if and when the hydrophilic filter becomes fully saturated.
-Figure 11 shows that even at the rate 140 μI/hour of water being injected into the sample lines, the Nomoline still provides 10 hours of protection, where as the LoFlo's and Microstream's protection was diminished in less than an hour.
+In Figure 9, it can be seen that even at the rate 140 μl/hour of water being injected into the sample lines, the Nomoline still provides 10 hours of protection, where the LoFlo's and Microstream's protection diminish to well less than an hour.

-The asymptotic shape of the Nomoline curve, on both Figure 9 and 11, shows that, as long as the water input into the Nomoline, either in vapor or liquid state, does not exceed its ability to "sweat out" that volume of water, gas can continue to flow without interruption.
-These curves further show that, in this model, as the volume of water exceeds the Nomoline's water removal ability, its performance degradation is graceful for significant periods of time beyond that of its competitors.
+The asymptotic shape of the Nomoline curve, on both Figure 7 and 8, shows that as long as the water input into the Nomoline, either in vapor or liquid state, does not exceed its ability to "sweat out" that volume of water gas can continue to flow without interruption.
+These curves further show that as the volume of water exceeds the Nomoline's water removal ability its performance degradation is graceful for significant periods of time beyond that of its competitors.

-Figure 13, representing the results of the breath-to-breath accuracy test, illustrates that the Masimo ISA sidestream analyser with the Nomoline sample line more accurately tracks the incoming reference CO2 gas mixture at rates greater than 80 breaths/minute up to the maximum specified rate of 150 breaths/minute without the use of any compensating software algorithms.
+Figure 11, representing the results of the breath-to-breath accuracy test, illustrates that the PHASEIN ISA sidestream analyzer with the Nomoline sample line more accurately tracks the incoming reference ${\rm CO_2}$ gas mixture at rates greater than 80 breaths/minute up to the maximum specified rate of 150 breaths/minute without the use of any compensating software algorithms.